Confirmation and overclaiming of aerial victories during World War II: German recognition procedure for aerial victories

 The Luftwaffes aerial victory recognition procedure was based on directive 55270/41 named "Recognition of aerial victories, destructions and sinking of ships" (Anerkennung von Abschüssen, Zerstörungen und Schiffsvernichtung) and was issued by the Oberbefehlshaber der Luftwaffe (Luftwaffe high command).
 The directive was first issued in 1939 and was revised several times.

 In theory, the German approval process for the confirmation of aerial victories was very stringent and required a witness.
 The final destruction or explosion of an enemy aircraft in the air, or bail-out of the pilot from the aircraft, had to be observed on gun-camera film or by at least one other human witness.
 The witness could be the German pilot's wingman, another in the squadron, or an observer on the ground.
 If a pilot reported shooting down an aircraft without this confirmation it was considered only a "probable" and did not count in the victory scoring process.

 During the 1990s, German archives were made available to the public in the form of microfilm rolls of wartime records, which had not been seen since January 1945.
 The records show that, although the Luftwaffe generally did not accept a "kill" without a witness, some pilots habitually submitted unwitnessed claims and sometimes these made it through the verification process, particularly if they were made by pilots with established records.
 Unlike all of the other air forces that fought during World War II, the Luftwaffe did not accept shared claims, but sometimes it happened.
 Each claim should have referred to a particular aircraft, but some victories were awarded to other pilots who had claimed the destruction of the same aircraft.
-From mid-year 1943 through 1944, the Wehrmachtbericht (communiques from the head of the armed forces) often overstated Allied bomber losses by a factor of up to two; these claims existed only in the communiques and were not used in victory scoring.
+From mid-year 1943 through 1944, the Wehrmachtbericht (communiqués from the head of the armed forces) often overstated Allied bomber losses by a factor of up to two; these claims existed only in the communiqués and were not used in victory scoring.
 Defenders of the German fighter pilots maintain that overclaims were eliminated during the confirmation process, but the microfilms show that this was not always the case.
-Stringent review of German archives show that 90 percent of the claims submitted to the RLM were "confirmed", or found to be "in order for confirmation", up to the time the system broke down in 1945.
+A stringent review of German archives shows that 90 percent of the claims submitted to the RLM were "confirmed", or found to be "in order for confirmation", up to the time the system broke down in 1945.